shanface33/GPT4MF_UB/README.md

 ## Test-data
 The dataset used in this study can be downloaded from the following [link](https://drive.google.com/file/d/1p2nxvQIQCSrACSpYCG_BJmBJ6gFZsywR/view?usp=sharing), which contains 1,000 StyleGAN2 generated face images, 1,000 Latent Diffusion generated images, and 1,000 real faces from FFHQ dataset, drived from [DF^3 dataset](https://arxiv.org/pdf/2211.08615.pdf).
 Both raw data and post-proccessed (pped) data have been provided.

+We'll make all responses from two multimodal LLMs upon the paper’s acceptance.

 The test data has the following structure:
 ```
 Test_data